New York Workplace Injury Lawyers

 What Is a Workplace Accident?

 A workplace accident is an injury that happens at your place of employment while you are on the clock.
-The New York State Workers’ Compensation Board explains that a covered injury must arise out of your employment.
-That means the injury must be a result of the hazards of the job.
-To be covered, the injury must also occur in the course of employment, meaning it happened at a time and location related to the job while you were performing your job.
+The New York State Workers’ Compensation Board explains that a covered injury must arise from your employment.
+That means the injury must result from the job’s hazards.
+To be covered, the injury must also occur during employment, meaning it happened at a time and location related to the job while you were performing your job.

 For instance, if you are a construction worker, a fall at the construction site during working hours would be covered.
 A fall on the sidewalk outside the site during the weekend would not.